TouchTone/pyjsit/README.md

 Torrents that have been added this way are automatically downloaded into the `downloads` folder  once they are finished on JSIT (can be changed in the right click menu).
 The system checks whether the file(s) already exist and skips files that are complete and correct.
 Torrents that are already on JSIT when the program starts are displayed the same way, but are not marked for automatic downloading.
-To download these just check the `Download  when finished` checkboxes in the appropriate rows.
+To download these just check the `Download  when finished` checkboxes in the appropriate rows or just use the right-click menu.

 **Note:** The GUI reflects the status of the JSIT server.
 Thus some actions can take a few seconds to show up in the GUI, depending on how long it takes to